Mukul-conf/ANZ-AI-Days/Confluent: Data Streaming 101 - Kafka, Connect, Schemas/README.md

 ***

-## <a name="step-10"></a>Step 10: Connect Redshift sink to Confluent Cloud
+## <a name="step-10"></a> [OPTIONAL] Step 10: Connect Redshift sink to Confluent Cloud

-The next step is to sink data from Confluent Cloud into Redshift using the [fully-managed Redshift Sink connector](https://docs.confluent.io/cloud/current/connectors/cc-AWS-Redshift-sink.html).
-The connector will send real time data on promotions into Redshift.
+The next step is to sink data from Confluent Cloud into Redshift using the [fully-managed Redshift Sink connector](https://docs.confluent.io/cloud/current/connectors/cc-amazon-redshift-sink.html).
+The connector will send real time data on loyalty levels into Redshift.

 1. First, you will create the connector that will automatically create a Redshift table and populate that table with the data from the promotions topic within Confluent Cloud.
 From the Confluent Cloud UI, click on the Connectors tab on the navigation menu and select **+Add connector**.
 Search and click on the Redshift Sink icon.